 - Manual pour over: As suggested by its name, the pour-over method refers to pouring hot water over ground coffee to extract the coffee’s maximum flavour.
 Many people prefer this method because it gives you maximum control over to get the correct taste!

-Although espresso machines deliver fantastic tasting coffee and are one of the most convenient options, the issue is they have a huge amount of power consumption.
+Although the best espresso machines deliver fantastic tasting coffee and are one of the most convenient options, the issue is they have a huge amount of power consumption.
 They take between 1000-2000 watts to run.

 Consider buying an energy efficient machine, that has an automated turn off feature when not in use.
 A large part of the energy consumption happens when the coffee machines are on standby mode.
 You can do your part by turning off the machine after each use to ensure no energy is wasted.
 Find the best home coffee machine for you here!